Can Orthodox Jews Eat Cheese? Kosher Dairy Rules Explained

 In practice, this means:

-• Some Modern Orthodox authorities are more lenient, allowing cheeses made with microbial rennet even without Jewish supervision, since the original concern (non-kosher animal rennet) does not apply
+- Some Modern Orthodox authorities are more lenient, allowing cheeses made with microbial rennet even without that Jewish involvement, since the original concern (non-kosher animal rennet) does not apply

 What About Other Dairy Products?